-- A morning drop-off area will open 30 minutes prior to opening of the school day. - Parents are not to drop their student(s) off prior to the 30-minute window. - Students dropped off by parents will report to the school auditorium for supervision until 10 minutes before the beginning of period 1. - One bus will unload at a time in the designated area. - Limit and reduce before/after school activities to ensure time for daily sanitizing. - Students must pre-register for any offered morning extracurriculars and morning Learning Center in order to enter the building and will check-in with support staff. - Students must pre-register for the PM Learning Center (if it is in session). - Students arriving on buses must report to their first period class upon arrival. - Students who need breakfast can get their food and go directly to 1st period. - Families A-K will drop-off/pick up in the front loop and L-Z in the side parking lot. - Weather permitting, students should wait for parents outside. - Locker guidelines will promote minimal storage and use.
+- A morning drop-off area will open 30 minutes prior to opening of the school day. - Parents are not to drop their student(s) off prior to the 30 minute window. - One bus will unload at a time in the designated area. - Limit and reduce before/after school activities to ensure time for daily sanitizing. - Students must pre-register for any offered morning extracurriculars and morning Learning Center in order to enter the building and will check-in with support staff. - Students must pre-register for the PM Learning Center (if it is in session). - Students must report to their first period class upon arrival. - Students who need breakfast can get their food and go directly to 1st period. - Families A-K will drop-off/pick up in the front loop and L-Z in the side parking lot. - Weather permitting, students should wait for parents outside. - Locker guidelines will promote minimal storage and use.